 Upcoming Webinar Title: ISEB Pre-Tests and the UKiset: an overview of the tests and how to prepare Date: 16th June Time: 11am UK Time/6pm HK Time Register here What is the UKiset test?
 The UK Independent Schools’ Entry Test (UKiset) is a computerised assessment designed for overseas students aged between 9 and 18 years old.

 The Rise of the IB

 The International Baccalaureate is now on offer at 194 schools across the UK, educating over 5000 students.
 The UK has happily ambled through the last half of a century with dreams that the A-Levels are the best assessment for eighteen year olds.
 Whilst most of us would have agreed, clearly others have been left wondering if there is a better option.

-Keystone's Head of Consultancy, Harriet Blomefield, will be joined by Ed Richardson, our Director of Education and Jenny McGowan, our Director in Asia to discuss the application process to universities in the UK.
-They will also provide some top tips to aid the process.
+Keystone's Head of Consultancy, Harriet Blomefield, was joined by Ed Richardson, our Director of Education and Jenny McGowan, our Director in Asia, to discuss the application process to universities and how to maximise the impact of the application.
+They also provided some of their top tips to aid the process.

 Webinar: Applying to universities outside of the UK and US